Updated September, 2018

 Hay and Haylage

 Selling hay or haylage as a standing crop is essentially the same as renting established hay land.
 Cash rent for land with an established grass/legume hay crop varies widely depending on yield, hay quality and local demand.
 See AgDM File C2-10, Cash Rental Rates for Iowa Survey for updated hay rental rates.
 For the first cutting of hay or haylage a charge equal to 40-50 percent of the yearly rent is appropriate.
 Later cuttings are usually worth only 25-35 percent of the yearly rent.

 The value of standing hay also can be estimated by subtracting harvesting costs from the market value of the same hay.
 Custom rates can be used to estimate harvesting costs.

 For haylage, the feed value of a ton of 40 to 50 percent moisture unharvested haylage can be estimated as equal to roughly half that of a ton of dry hay, minus the costs for windrowing, harvesting, and hauling.

 Some owners prefer to keep part of the hay crop instead of charging cash rent.
 For an established crop for which the owner pays all the fertility costs, the owner is probably entitled to about 60 percent.
-If the person who harvests the crop pays part of the establishment and fertility costs, the owner’s share should probably be only 40 to 50 percent.
+If the person who harvests the crop pays part of the establishment and fertility costs, the owner’s share should probably be only 40-50 percent.